gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v7.7.2.0  2015-07-13 Made the CSS selectors more specific to the elements that they were targeting.
+v7.7.3.0  2015-07-13 Added CSS selectors for styling equations embedded in the calulator table cells. v7.7.2.0  2015-07-13 Made the CSS selectors more specific to the elements that they were targeting.
 Added more styling rules for the calculator tables. v7.7.1.0  2015-06-22 Added CSS to style calculators which use the '.value' class for the value column in the calculator table. v7.7.0.1  2015-06-22 Added info to the README about how failed validator messages are displayed in the tooltips.